kawogi/rost-west/doc/compiling/README.md

     ENABLE_CURL=ON             - Build with cURL; Enables use of online mod repo, public serverlist and remote media fetching via http
-    ENABLE_CURSES=ON           - Build with (n)curses; Enables a server side terminal (command line option: --terminal) ENABLE_GETTEXT=ON          - Build with Gettext; Allows using translations ENABLE_LEVELDB=ON          - Build with LevelDB; Enables use of LevelDB map backend ENABLE_POSTGRESQL=ON       - Build with libpq; Enables use of PostgreSQL map backend (PostgreSQL 9.5 or greater recommended)
-    ENABLE_REDIS=ON            - Build with libhiredis; Enables use of Redis map backend ENABLE_SPATIAL=ON          - Build with LibSpatial; Speeds up AreaStores ENABLE_OPENSSL=ON          - Build with OpenSSL; Speeds up SHA1 and SHA2 hashing ENABLE_SOUND=ON            - Build with OpenAL, libogg & libvorbis; in-game sounds
+    ENABLE_CURSES=ON           - Build with (n)curses; Enables a server side terminal (command line option: --terminal) ENABLE_GETTEXT=ON          - Build with Gettext; Allows using translations ENABLE_SPATIAL=ON          - Build with LibSpatial; Speeds up AreaStores ENABLE_OPENSSL=ON          - Build with OpenSSL; Speeds up SHA1 and SHA2 hashing ENABLE_SOUND=ON            - Build with OpenAL, libogg & libvorbis; in-game sounds